A new parenting book for dads uses a successful business philosophy as the basis for creating more engaged and loving fathers and partners.

 In the book, Anderson provides personal stories and practical skills weaved into the main tenants of servant-leadership to provide dads with a new pathway.
 He challenges all fathers to create a dad-first mindset.
 Anderson encourages them to be present, express their emotions, cultivate lifelong learning, and advocate for social change among many other things.
 He refers to the book as ” a love letter to my fellow dads because I believe in our capacity to change and our capacity to build,” Anderson wrote in the introduction.

-Anderson, who serves as the executive director of Fathering Together, is raising two elementary-school-aged daughters in his marriage of more than a decade.
+Brian Anderson, who serves as the executive director of Fathering Together, is raising two elementary-school-aged daughters in his marriage of more than a decade.
 An ordained minister, he has also been a farmer, social worker, community organizer, university chaplain, interfaith leadership consultant and certified spiritual director.